Warren Buffett donates US$2.9b to Gates Foundation, family charities | Malay Mail

 Buffett's largest donation was US$3.61 billion in 2019, when Berkshire's stock price was higher.

-Though Buffett has donated 48 per cent of his Berkshire shares, he still owns roughly 15.2 per cent of the Omaha, Nebraska-based conglomerate and controls nearly one-third of its voting power.
+Though Buffett has donated 48 per cent of his Berkshire shares, he still owns 15.5 per cent of the Omaha, Nebraska-based conglomerate and controls 31 per cent of its voting power.

-Forbes magazine said yesterday that Buffett was still worth US$71.4 billion, ranking seventh worldwide.
+Forbes magazine said on Tuesday that Buffett was still worth US$71.4 billion, ranking seventh worldwide.

 Amazon.com Inc founder Jeff Bezos ranked first at US$178.1 billion, while Microsoft Corp co-founder Bill Gates was second.